efortin/claude-code-router/README.md

 ## Overview

-This fork maintains the core functionality of claude-code-router with additional deployment configurations for personal use.
+This fork maintains the core functionality of claude-code-router with the following modifications:

+- **No Authentication Required**: All API key authentication has been removed for simplified deployment
+- **CORS Enabled**: Configured for ingress endpoints with dynamic origin support
+- **Kubernetes Ready**: Pre-configured for deployment with ingress support

-For complete documentation, features, and usage instructions, please refer to the [upstream project](https://github.com/musistudio/claude-code-router).
+For complete documentation on upstream features, please refer to the [upstream project](https://github.com/musistudio/claude-code-router).

 ## Quick Start